PhD's programme at the Academy

 • Prof. Dr. Daniela Mondini, President (History and Theory of Art and Architecture area)

-• Prof. J. Sergison, presidente (Architecture and Urban Studies area)
+• Prof. Jonathan Sergison, President (Architecture and Urban Studies area)

 • Prof. Dr. Christoph Frank (History and Theory of Art and Architecture area)